mashemat/mashemat.github.io/_pages/publications.md

 Decentralized energy transactions within untrusted and non-transparent energy markets in modern smart grids expose vulnerabilities and are susceptible to attacks.
 To address this threat, this paper proposes GridWatch, an effective real-time in-network intelligent framework to detect false data injection attacks.

 ### 2. **[E-commerce bot traffic: In-network impact, detection, and mitigation[ICIN2024]](https://ieeexplore.ieee.org/abstract/document/10494459)**
 This explores a vulnerability of in-network caching to bots traffic, showing it can significantly degrade performance.
-To mit- igate the effect of bots traffic it introduces In-network Caching Shel- ter (INCS), an in-network machine learning solution implemented on NVIDIA BlueField-2 DPU.
+To mitigate the effect of bots traffic it introduces In-network Caching Shelter (INCS), an in-network machine learning solution implemented on NVIDIA BlueField-2 DPU.

 ### 3. **[ In-network monitoring strategies for HPC cloud[AINA2024]](https://link.springer.com/chapter/10.1007/978-3-031-57942-4_35)**
 Network monitoring process can introduce additional